lacaulac/webex-anti-flash/README.md

 The main way of using this program is to simply run `WebexInjector.exe` once you've joined a WebEx meeting.

-On the other hand, if you want to check if this work with some other piece of software, you can provide the PID of the target program.
+On the other hand, if you want to check if this work with some other piece of software, you can provide the PID or process name of the target program.
 Note that the `WebexAntiFlash.dll` file should still be placed in the target program's folder.
 The command-line should look something like this:

-`.\WebexInjector.exe <TargetPID>`
+`.\WebexInjector.exe pid <TargetPID>`

+`.\WebexInjector.exe name <Process Name>`

 ## Compiling